 The organizer must use the Audax Club Parisien brevet cards or the local brevet cards approved by Audax Club Parisien.

 Article 9 : Organizers may have checkpoints with no member of the organizing staff present.
 At these checkpoints riders must get their brevet card stamped at a local establishment that the organizer specifies as a checkpoint, such as a grocery store or gas station.
 Checkpoint information to be noted on the brevet card includes the time and the date of passage (for brevets that extend beyond 24 hours).

-For unmanned checkpoints where no means of getting a stamp is available (arrival in the middle of the night for example), the rider may either (1) mail in a postcard with the checkpoint information (time, date, full name of the rider, and the rider's club affiliation) to the brevet organizer; or (2) write into their brevet card identifying information from a predetermined landmark or sign at the checkpoint also noting the time and the date of passage.
+For unmanned checkpoints where no means of getting a stamp is available (arrival in the middle of the night for example), the rider may either (1) mail in a postcard with the checkpoint information (time, date, full name of the rider, and the rider's club affiliation) to the brevet organizer; or (2) write into their brevet card identifying information from a predetermined landmark or sign at the checkpoint also noting the time and the date of passage, or (3) provide a bank receipt, indicating the full name of the participant, or (4) provide a photo of the participant with decor (road sign, for example) justifying the place.
+In all case, the rider should mark his brevet card in the space provided for the checkpoint PC, with the time and date.
 When the rider mails a postcard, the rider should mark his brevet card in the space provided for the checkpoint: PC, with the time and date the postcard was sent.
 The organizer has the discretion to determine which option is to be allowed for a given checkpoint.